 Financial assistance for qualified students is awarded in the form of financial aid packages, which consist of loans.
 All students are encouraged to apply for financial assistance.

 Students with questions about financial aid or students seeking applications for financial aid should contact the Student Services Center or Admissions Office representative at the nearest Wilkes office.
-More detailed information regarding the financial aid programs and requirements is included in the Consumer's Guide to Financial Aid, Costs, and Charges at Wilkes University, which is also available at the Financial Aid Office and on the Wilkes University Web Site (or this link).
+More detailed information regarding the financial aid programs and requirements is included in the Consumer's Guide to Financial Aid, Costs, and Charges at Wilkes University, which is also available at the Financial Aid Office and on the Wilkes University Web Site.

 Financial Aid Application Procedures

 NOTE: Students must be regularly accepted for admission at the University before their application for financial aid will be considered.

 - Complete the Free Application for Federal Student Aid (FAFSA).